nv-cho/eth-keypair-generator/README.md

 }
 ```

-Unsigned EIP1559 Ethereum transactions looks something like this - not the gasPrice is missing and replace with `maxPriorityFeePerGas` and `maxFeePerGas`
+Unsigned EIP1559 Ethereum transactions looks something like this - *note* the gasPrice is missing and replaced with `maxPriorityFeePerGas` and `maxFeePerGas`, and there is a `type: 2` indicating the EIP1559 transaction.

 ```javascript
 {